Japan Writers Conference 2026

 The editors encourage submissions in eight categories:

 (2) LITERATURE IN PRACTICE: Slightly shorter, more directly practical than Feature Articles.
 Descriptions of how teachers use literature in their classes.
-Explain clearly for other teachers to be able to readily apply.
+Explain clearly so other teachers can readily apply.
 2000-3000 words.

 Note: On occasion, select “My Share” style activities of how literature was used or advanced in your lessons may also be accepted (see [8] below).